codefellows-seattle-javascript-401d19/36-full-stack-crud/backend/README.md

 # Mongo Double Resource

-This is a simple HTTP server which follows REST constraints, that allows users to input a url to GET, PUT, or DELETE a planet and a hoststar from a Mongo Database!
+This is a simple HTTP server which follows REST constraints, that allows users to input a url to GET, PUT, or DELETE a expense and a category from a Mongo Database!
 It contains tests to make sure that the RESTful operations worked properly.

 ## Routes Explanation

-### URL: /api/planet?id={**_id_**}  & /api/hoststar?id={**_id_**}
+### URL: /api/expense?id={**_id_**}  & /api/category?id={**_id_**}

 #### GET:
   - If a valid **id** is given:
     - Server response: _object with that Item's properties as key:value pairs from the database and a 200 status code_
   - If **_NO id or an incorrect id_** is given:
-    - Server response: 404 Error saying planet is not found.
+    - Server response: 404 Error saying expense is not found.
 #### POST:
   - If valid **information** is given:
     - Server response: _stores the new Item in the database and sends a 200 status code_